Apply for a U.S. Visa

 Effective January 19, 2021, the document delivery process for the return of passport/documents has changed.
 If you will be attending an interview on/after January 19, an Australia Post pre-paid satchel will be required as part of your additional documentation on your interview day.
 If you are approved an interview waiver after January 15, you will be required to submit your application via your own Australia Post pre-paid satchel.

 The U.S. Mission to Australia understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-We have worked diligently and restored all routine visa operations as of January 11, 2021.
 For receipts valid on or after March 18, 2020 or purchased between March 18, 2020 and January 11, 2021, the U.S. Mission extended the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
-Fees paid on or after January 11, 2021 are valid for one year from their date of purchase.
+Fees paid on or after January 11, 2021 are valid for one (1) year from their date of purchase.